SignalK/signalk.github.io/_developers/apis_and_conventions.md

 ### URL and Ports

-Signal K http and WebSocket endpoint SHOULD be found on the usual HTTP/S ports (80 or 443).
+Signal K HTTP and WebSocket endpoint SHOULD be found on the usual HTTP/S ports (80 or 443).

 A Signal K server

 - MAY offer Signal K over TCP or UDP, SHOULD be on port 55555
 - MAY offer a STOMP broker, SHOULD be on port 61613
 - MAY offer an MQTT broker, SHOULD be on port 1883

 ### Default URLs

-The Signal K applications start from the `/signalk/` root.
+The Signal K applications start from the `/signalk` root.
 This provides some protection against name collisions with other applications on the same server.
 Therefore the Signal K entry point will always be found by loading `http(s)://«host»:«port»/signalk`